Our Terms and Conditions allow the online Lesson Plan and Worksheets to be used for immediate family, home use ONLY. Thank you for your honesty.

 CD: Hide 'Em in Your Heart Vol. 1

-Activities: Greeting cards, soft ball, Play Dough, Block Activity, items to cook, blindfold
+Activities: Greeting cards, soft ball, Play Dough, Block Activity, items to cook, blindfold, glue, dirt or sand

 Character Trait: Persevering